sjmiller8182/gdp_prediction/analysis/gdp_prediction_analysis_shortened_data.md

 ### Explanatory Variables

 The realizations of the exogeneous variables are shown below.

+The variables `fedintrate` and `treas3mo` appear to be collinear; we will keep
+`fedintrate`.

 ``` r
 eda <- MultivariateEDA$new(data = data, var_interest = "gdp_change", var_time = "date")